CSA-OCP-GER/azure-developer-college/day1/challenges/Challenge 0/challenge-0.md

-# Challenge 0: Create a virtual IPv4 network for your first VM.
+# Challenge 0: Networking: Create a Virtual Network (IPv4) for your first VM.

 [back](../../readme.md)